k7f/ascesis/spec/parser-implementation.md

 language, once it is clear that pushing node list from the front of a thin arrow rule, to the middle, will cause confussion or make _mental_ parsing harder.
-On the other hand, they may stay in the language, if it turns out that more important will be the iconic value of the formula `cause -> state -> effect` as a hint to the flow of time: a left-to-right timeline.
+On the other hand, they may stay in the language, if it turns out that the more important factor will be the iconic value of the formula `cause -> state -> effect` as a hint to the flow of time, a left-to-right timeline.

+## How to support incremental construction?

+The idea is to be able to declare template arguments as `Hybrid`, so that they would accept passing nodes as well as structures.